enceve/crypto/README.md

 ### Introduction

 The `crypto` package implements some additional cryptographic functionality, currently not supported by the standard or additional [golang packages](https://golang.org/pkg/ "Offical golang packages").
+Notice:
+This code should currently NOT used in productive environments!
+The public API is not stable and backward compatibility is currently NOT guaranteed.

 This cryptographic functionality can be: